Our Philosophy – Linking Learning with Leisure

 What Will We See and Do?

 For each centre, there is a document for you to view online called ‘Your Guide to Trips’ (for Group Leaders, we also provide a printed copy on arrival).
 This gives you information about all the full-day and half-day trip destinations, including itineraries, themes and any entries included.
 There is also a brief guide to each of the Optional Sunday trips on offer.
-Download this now for Southampton (summer), Southampton (year-round), Reading, Bristol and the New Forest.
+Our 2019 guides will be published shortly.
 For trip dates, download your centre timetable.